fabiojose/snip/README.md

 # TODO
 ```

-- If you have a templation int the local file system:
+- If you have a templation int the localhost file system:
 ```bash
 # TODO
 ```